 You can take the bus for just a couple of stops if you like, for a very short walk, or if you’re feeling a bit more energetic, go a bit (or a lot!) further.
 Every little helps – both the bus and your health.

 If you’re able to travel after 11.00 that would be great as buses before that can sometimes be a bit full, but lunchtime and the afternoon journeys are much quieter.
 The 134 bus runs 9 return journeys a day, Monday to Saturday, and the last bus back from Wallingford leaves the Market Place at 17.45.

-The new 142 bus from Goring to Reading via Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham has opened up many more fantastic walks along the Thames and through the woods on the edge of the Chilterns.
+We also run buses from Goring to Reading on Saturdays and Sundays (routes 142-148) passing Beale Park, Basildon House, Pangbourne, Whitchurch Hill and Caversham.
+There's a choice of many fantastic walks along the Thames and through the woods on the edge of the Chilterns to enjoy.
 The service runs four times a day Mondays to Fridays, three times a day on Saturdays.

 Well behaved dogs are welcome on the buses, so add a bit of variety to your daily walks by hopping on the bus and trying somewhere new!

 There’s lots of stops along the way where you can get off and take a walk… how about trying the following – one way on the bus, one way walking!